Third-party services: Payroll programs and services are available for purchase from third-party vendors which will automate this process for you.

 not met until you receive an “Accepted” transmission acknowledgment from Illinois.

-Do not transmit W-2G or 1099 data prior to January 2 of the year following the year of the withholding.
+Do not transmit current year W-2G or 1099 data prior to January 4, 2021.
 Prior year Forms W-2G and 1099 cannot be transmitted at this time.

 W-2Gs and 1099s must be submitted to the Illinois Department of Revenue no later than